serhiitrofymchuk/AppiumChallenge/README.md

 Each sample also has its own tag, for example, the **@DragAndDrop** tag for the Drag & Drop screen testing.

-So, if you want to run testing of the Drag & Drop screen, excluding other screens and excluding testing of the navigation to this screen, you need to run this:
+If you want to run testing of the Drag & Drop screen only, you need to run this:

+    mvn clean test -Dcucumber.filter.tags="@DragAndDrop"

+If needed to save time (all the tests run approximately for an hour on the SauceLabs cloud env, and approximately for ten minutes on a local env), and run only the **smoke set** of the tests that validate the main functionalities of the samples, run this:

-    mvn clean test -Dcucumber.filter.tags="@DragAndDrop and @Sample"
+    mvn clean test -Dcucumber.filter.tags="@Sample"

+Thus, the test run will exclude the @Navigation tests, which validate only the navigation between the screens but could be time-consuming.

+The tags filtering can be combined: `mvn clean test -Dcucumber.filter.tags="@DragAndDrop and @Sample"`.
+With this command, only the functional test of the Drag & Drop feature of the screen will be executed.

 ### Test Data